 - Don't be tempted to open the oven door to check the muffins.
 Rather use the window on the door and the oven light.
 You don't want the temperature to suddenly drop.

-A big bonus
+A big bonus (in the pocket)

 - This recipe calls for Demerara or Turbinado Sugar for sprinkling on top of the muffins before baking.
 You'll find these sugars in the sugar section of most larger grocery stores.
 Turbinado is also sometimes called "raw sugar".

 - No buttermilk?
 No problem.
 It's easy to make your own and it won't take more than a few minutes.
 Simply add 1 tablespoon of white vinegar (or lemon juice) to 1 cup of whole milk.
 Stir well and let it stand for 5 minutes.
 Voila!
 Faux buttermilk makes a great buttermilk substitute in baked goods.

 - I usually make muffins without paper liners and then slip the muffins into papers if I want a pretty look when serving but if you prefer, line your pan with the papers before adding the batter.

 - These muffins freeze well.
 Just freeze them on a plate uncovered.
 Once they are frozen (about an hour), transfer them to an airtight storage container or zippered bag.
 Thaw before serving.

 - Use fresh or frozen blueberries for this recipe.
 I like to keep a bag of wild blueberries in my freezer so I can make these muffins or other blueberry recipes any time I want.
 Wild blueberries are smaller than the fresh berries you purchase at the market.
 I like them because the berries are more evenly distributed throughout the muffin.

 - If you use frozen blueberries, leave them in the freezer until the last minute.
 Fold them in right before you scoop the batter into the muffin cups.
 If they thaw at all, the batter will get a little murky.